abhay-ajith/Team-404/User_Stories.md

 # User Stories
-- The Admin will register the voter, only after that the voter will be able to cast vote.

-- The Admin can add a candidate, so that they can see the candidates to votes.
+- The Admin will authenticate a customer via Login and Logout Manage Users, bus and bookings and also update profile[action] so that I can manage the data [reason].

-- The Admin can update the voters details, in case if the details of the voters needed to be updated.

-- The Admin can delete candidate/voter , if the candidate drop out of the election and in case voters details needed to be deleted.

-- The Voter can cast vote, they can cast their vote to their desired candidate.

-- The Voter can see the candidate details, to know more about the candidates they are voting for.
+- The Staff can manage Customers and manage operators[action] so that I will be able to ensure the smooth functioning of the system.[reason]

+- The Customer can search buses, book tickets, make the payment and update my profile[action] so that I will be able to ensure an organized travel plan and safe journey.[reason]

+- The Agent can do booking payments and view booking history [action] so that I will be able to help the customer with the ticket booking process.[reason]